This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 Mammary Tumor Prevention

-The most important reference I found was a study looking at the carcinogenicity of tamoxifen in rats, and the effect of tamoxifen on spontaneous mammary tumors. ("Results of Three Life-Span Experimental Carcinogenicity and Anticarcinogenicity Studies on Tamoxifen in Rats", C. Maltoni et al, 1997, Ann.
+The most important reference I found was a study looking at the carcinogenicity of tamoxifen in rats, and the effect of tamoxifen on spontaneous mammary tumors. (“Results of Three Life-Span Experimental Carcinogenicity and Anticarcinogenicity Studies on Tamoxifen in Rats,” C. Maltoni et al, 1997, Ann.
 NY Acad Sci, 837, 469-512).
-The rats in this study were divided into 3 groups.
-All the rats were given tamoxifen at a dose of 3.3 mg/kg (1.5 mg/lb).
+For the published conclusions and summary of this study, click here.

-Group 1 were both males and females who were given tamoxifen 6 days/week (obviously the techs had Sunday off!) starting at 8 weeks of age for their whole life.
+Group 1 included both males and females who were given tamoxifen 6 days/week (obviously the techs had Sunday off!) starting at 8 weeks of age for their whole life.
 Group 2 were females started on tamoxifen at 12 weeks of age.
 They got it for 8 days in a row, every 8 weeks for life.
 Group 3 were females who started getting the tamoxifen at 56 weeks of age, 6 times/week for 40 weeks.
 This last group would most closely match the clinical treatment of mammary tumors.

 All 3 groups showed strong, long-lasting prevention of mammary tumors, both benign and cancerous!
 The treatment also prevented pituitary tumors (yay!), and several other types of tumors: adrenal pheochromocytomas, islet cell pancreatic tumors, Leydig cell testicular tumors, and uterine polyps.